cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 constitutes the optimally-oriented fault.
 This needs to be more clearly and completely explained to avoid confusing readers.

-We believe most readers will not view slip on the Beichuan fault as impossible, because it is believed by all researchers we know of to have happened in the Wenchuan event.

-The reviewer may be missing a key point, which is that the 'optimally-oriented fault' has a canonical value of friction of 0.6 (lines 466-469 of the submitted manuscript).
+As described in the manuscript, the 'optimally-oriented fault' has a canonical value of friction of 0.6 (lines 466-469 of the submitted manuscript).
 In contrast, our model results indicate that the faults that are thought to have ruptured in this event have a much lower coefficient of static friction.
 As is shown in Table 2, the coefficient of friction on the fault has a strong influence on the favorability of slip on the Wenchuan faults vs. optimally oriented faults of the stress parameters studied.
 This is stated repeatedly throughout this section, so we do not believe that we are unclear about this point.

 Additionally, when we did the log transformation of the y-axis of Figure 10, we used the base-*e* log, not base-10; the anti-log of 3 in this case is ~20, which is far more reasonable value than 1000.
 We have updated the text and figure captions so that 'log' now reads 'ln' to avoid this confusion.

-Nonetheless, we have reviewed our code and an error in how the optimal slip plane is found; essentially, we the algorithm worked assuming that dip slip faulting would be favored (where the optimal plane strikes perpendicular to the trend of $\sigma_1$) but produces an incorrect orientation otherwise.
+Nonetheless, we have reviewed our code and found a slight error in how the optimal slip plane was calculated; essentially, the algorithm assumed that dip slip faulting would be favored (where the optimal plane strikes perpendicular to the trend of $\sigma_1$) but produces an incorrect orientation otherwise.
 We have fixed the bug, which has changed these results slightly (the bug only affected these calculations; that particular function was not used in the rest of the study).
 The new Figure 10 shows that more of the data plot in the favorability region for optimal faulting than previously; however, most of the data (with low friction values) still plot in the favorability region for the Wenchuan faults.

 We have also added some discussion of how the calculated ratios relate to the
 parameters: